 A standing practice can help you realize what supports you.
 The practice can also provide a glimpse into the understanding of non-violence, because the demand on the structure asks us to release our old ways, and surrender to something stronger and more powerful than our means to survive.
 You may be amazed at how much energy you have been using to hold yourself up.
 What is the sustainable enduring essence within you?

-- Stand with feet just beyond shoulder width, then push your heels out so the toes are in more than the heels.
+- Stand with shoulders over outer edge of ankle joints, and then move your heels out so the toes are in more than the heels.

 - With the hands soft, place them on your low belly below the navel in a way that the elbows and shoulders are relaxed and there is no tension in the chest or neck.

 - Entering the stance, lower yourself down 1-2 inches onto the balanced 4POINTS from your ankles, with the top front of your shins weighting the heels, and avoid pushing yourself down into the stance which will produce increase weight onto the balls of the feet and lightness in the heels.
 Feel the difference if you are not understanding – push yourself down, and notice your ankle, knee, hip joints and the spine.
 Do they feel compressed?
 Try lowering yourself from the feet and notice the difference.
 Optimal outcomes will be realized over time as you develop vertical support through the bones and spaciousness in the joints.

 - Depth of stance remains at 1-2 inches, no deeper.
 As you begin to allow the body to be supported by the bones, especially the shin bone, you will want to go deeper.
 Can you stay at 1-2 inch depth and allow the internal release that feels like you are going deeper, when in fact it is the release of what you habitually hold up that is releasing down.